-A truancy is when a student is absent from class or school without a legitimate excuse.
-A student who is truant from class or school will be subject to discipline according to the District Policy Manual.
-This will include the issuance of citations according to the following fee schedule:
+A truancy may be issued by the administration when a student is absent from class or school without a legitimate excuse.
+A student who is truant from class or school will be subject to discipline, this will include the issuance of citations according to the following fee schedule: First Citation: Warning, Second Citation: \$10, Third Citation \$15, Fourth Citation \$20, Fifth+Citation \$25.

-First Citation Warning

-Second Citation \$10.00 [°]

-Third Citation \$15.00

-Fourth Citation \$20.00

-Fifth/ or more \$25.00

-Citations

 Farmington Junior High is a closed campus.
-Students are considered truant and will be issued a truancy citation if they leave campus without properly checking out of school.
+Students are considered truant and will be issued a truancy if they leave campus without properly checking out of school.
+A student may also be issued a truancy if they are in the school building, but not in their assigned class.
 A truant student may receive an administrative "U" citizenship grade.
-Each classroom teacher may also issue a "U" citizenship grade to the truant students.
+The student's classroom teacher may also issue a "U" citizenship grade for truancy.